Shihezi Xinjiang, China Travel Guide

 Engage respectfully with local cultures to create positive interactions for everyone.

 A simple nod or "Ni hao" usually suffices.
-Handshakes are common in formal settings.
+Handshakes are widespread in formal settings.
 Politeness and patience are esteemed.

 Tipping is not customary and may be perceived as impolite.
-It is polite to try a bit of everything offered at a meal.
+It's considered polite to try a bit of everything offered at a meal.

 Always ask for permission before photographing individuals, especially in ethnic minority areas.
 Discretion is valued.